vygr/ChrysaLisp/README.md

 `boot_cpu_gui` function ! :)

-The `-l` command line option creates a link, currently up to 1000 CPU's are allowed but that is easy to adjust.
+The `-l` command line option creates a link, currently up to 1000 CPU's are allowed but that's easy to adjust.
 The shared memory link files are created in the tmp folder */tmp*, so for example */tmp/000-001* would be the link file for the link between CPU 000 and 001.